cern-eos/eos/doc/diopside/manual/using.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a user you can create a token e.g. for applications like CIs, webservices etc. if the EOS instances it configured to issue tokens.
+As a user you can create a token e.g. for applications like CIs, webservices etc. if the EOS instance is configured to issue tokens.

 To create a token as a user you do: